M61ss/Linux/ROS2 Humble/CLI.md

 ### Knowing structure of input: `interface show`

-If we want to learn what structure of data the message (input) expects and some other details:
+If we want to know what structure of data the message (input) expects and some other details:

 ```shell
 ros2 interface show <msg_type>